samjulien/blog/_posts/2018-06-28-vue-js-and-lambda-developing-production-ready-apps-part-2.markdown

 After signing up to mLab, you can head to [their dashboard and click on the _Create New_ button](https://mlab.com/create/wizard).
 Then, you will have to choose a cloud provider (as you will use this instance with AWS Lambda functions, it might make sense to choose _Amazon Web Services_ here) and a _Plan Type_.
 For the last option, _sandbox_ (the free plan) will be more than enough.

 Now, you can click on _Continue_ and choose a region for your deployment.
 Choose some region geographically close to yourself.
 Then, when you click on _Continue_, mLab will require you to choose a database name.
-Here, you can set something like `vuejs-blog-engine` and click on _Continue_.
+Here, you can set something like `micro-blog` and click on _Continue_.
 After this, mLab will present the details of your instance where, if everything is looking good, you will be able to finish the process by clicking on the _Submit Order_ button.

 The last thing you will need to do to use your MongoDB instance is to define a user and password for your connections.
-So, [click on your instance](https://mlab.com/databases/vuejs-blog-engine) and choose the _Users_ tab.
-There, you can click on the _Add Database User_ button and fill the form with the details of your new user (e.g. `vuejs-blog-engine-db-user` as the username and `357#DbPass`as the password).
+So, [click on your instance](https://mlab.com/databases/micro-blog) and choose the _Users_ tab.
+There, you can click on the _Add Database User_ button and fill the form with the details of your new user (e.g. `micro-blog-db-user` as the username and `357-DbPass`as the password).

 That's it, you are now ready to start refactoring your project source code to deploy it to production.
+Just leave this page open for further reference (you will need to copy the connection string from here).

 ## Preparing the Express App for Claudia.js